 Maturity and security levels

-An important part of the standard is the classification of industrial control systems by maturity and security levels based on the CMMI (Capability Maturity Model Integration) framework.
-Maturity levels could be stratified as follows:
+A key part of the standard is the classification of industrial control systems according to maturity and safety levels, based on the CMMI (Capability Maturity Integrated Model) framework.
+The maturity levels could be stratified as determined below:

 - Maturity level 2, Managed: suppliers are capable of carrying out product development following certain established guidelines, with repeatable processes and professionals with proven experience.